fayetteklaassen/fayetteklaassen.github.io/about.md

 Here you can find an overview of [my research](papers.md), [presentations](presentations.md) at conferences and workshops, and [software](software.md) I developed.

-You can download my complete resume [here (version January 2024)](https://fayetteklaassen.github.io/files/resume.pdf).
+You can download my complete resume [here (version July 2025)](https://fayetteklaassen.github.io/files/resume.pdf).

 ### Contact me